KEVIN-VN642/Power-BI_Market-Analysis/README.md

 # Project Environment and Data Sources

 All work for the project will be completed using the Microsoft Power BI desktop application.

-For viewing the raw spreadsheet data outside of that platform, students will need to use Google Sheets or Microsoft Excel.
+For viewing the raw spreadsheet data outside of that platform, you will need to use Google Sheets or Microsoft Excel.
 The project will use a variety of data sources, including

 ## US Census Bureau
   - Average income